Barrack Square: Usage

-The Swan Bells are located at Barrack Square, as well as cafés, restaurants and jetties.
+The Swan Bells are located at Barrack Square, along with cafés, restaurants and jetties.

 There are six jetties (so the area is sometimes referred to as the Barrack Street Jetties), including the Barrack Street Jetty used by Transperth.
 Commercial companies also use the jetties for trips to Rottnest Island and river cruises.

 The West Australian Rowing Club has had a presence adjacent to the square since the nineteenth century.